wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 ## Account-Level Trends View

-Wistia provides detailed insights into the performance of a single video, a Project (perhaps a collection of your tutorial or marketing videos), or the entire Account (perhaps all the videos across your website).
+Wistia provides detailed insights into the performance of a single video, an individual Project (like a collection of your tutorial or marketing videos), or the entire Account (perhaps all the videos across your website).

-{% post_image hashed_id: '8bce8936310d94e3753cc9306b8712cb338101a2', class: 'center' %}
+{% post_image hashed_id: 'ab151af1f0acd1d39e5e23af4fa31b98911245fc', class: 'center' %}

 Starting from the Projects List page of your Account (i.e. *myaccount.wistia.com/projects*), access your high level stats by